5 of the Best Network Administrator Certifications Employers Are Seeking

-While education will teach you many of the hard and soft skills you need to obtain an entry-level job as a network administrator, these certifications show employers that you go above and beyond what’s asked.
-Most of these certifications need to be renewed every few years, so having one or more on your resume shows that you are invested in staying up-to-date with the latest best practices in the field.
+While a degree program can teach you many of the hard and soft skills you need to obtain an entry-level job in information technology, these certifications show employers that you’re dedicated to mastering critical networking skills as you develop in your career.
+Many of these certifications need to be renewed every few years, so having one or more on your resume also shows that you are invested in staying up to date with the latest best practices in the field.

 John Li, CTO of FigTech, recommends aspiring network administrators get experience with multiple network environments.